 Sorghum Festival in Mount Ida!

 Sorghum is a sweet syrup made by cooking the juice squeezed from sorghum cane.
-If you are wanting to by chance see how sorghum is made, the annual Sorghum Festival is tomorrow (November 1) at the Heritage House Museum of Montgomery County in Mount Ida!
+If you are wanting to by chance see how sorghum is made, there is an annual Sorghum Festival at the Heritage House Museum of Montgomery County in Mount Ida!

-This annual event is a homage to the tradition of making sorghum in Montgomery County.
+This annual event takes place in the fall and is a homage to the tradition of making sorghum in Montgomery County.

 “It is always good when we can remind people of the “good old days” which in fact involved a lot of hard work,” said executive director of the museum Emilie Kinney.
 “Rural families could not go to the store to buy the majority of their needs.
 They had to provide for themselves.
 Making sorghum was very important to many families because it was a nutritious staple that carried them through the winter.
 So many people remember sorghum and biscuits as a filling meal.”